Kodaiji Temple 高台寺

 A temple abundant in beauty and historical significance

-At other times, you can view masterful examples of maki-e, a technique for decorating lacquerware with carefully sprinkled gold powder.
+Throughout the year at the mausoleum where Hideyoshi and his wife are laid to rest, you can view masterful examples of maki-e, a technique for decorating lacquerware with carefully sprinkled gold powder.

 Set aside an hour or two to leisurely view the interior, artworks, and gardens of Kodaiji Temple.